 December in Sydney signals the start of Summer.
 Days are long and warm with perfect swimming weather.
-Afternoon storms are not uncommon and while you might see more rainy days than you would like, it’s not cold and rain rarely falls for more than a couple of hours.
+Afternoon storms are not uncommon, and while you might see more rainy days than you would like, it’s not cold, and rain rarely falls for more than a couple of hours.

-Restaurants and bars are busy with Christmas celebrations and the latter half of the month sees the beginning of the 6-week summer school holidays making shopping centres and attractions much busier.
+Restaurants and bars are busy with Christmas celebrations and the latter half of the month sees the beginning of the 6-week summer school holidays, making shopping centres and attractions much busier.

-While each year varies the last December saw eleven days of rain.
+Average Temperatures: 25.8 – 18.6°C (64-79°F) While each year varies the last December saw eleven days of rain.

-Major Annual Events
+Major December Events in Sydney

-- Sydney To Hobart Yacht Race
+- Sydney To Hobart Yacht Race – 26 December

-- NYE in Sydney
+- NYE in Sydney – 31 December

 Markets, Fairs and Community Festivals